-Table 5-1 Preparing the Machine for Start Up
+Table 5-1 Preparing the Machine for Start Un

 Step Action 1 Fill the engine fuel tank with diesel fuel.
 Note: Use No. 1 Diesel fuel in cold weather and No. 2 Diesel fuel in warm weather 2 Check the oil level in the engine crankcase.
 (Refer to the manufacturer's instruction for the engine.)
 3 Check the hydraulic fluid level while at a temperature of 70°F (21.1°C).
 Add fluid if necessary.
-See Figure 5-1 Hydraulic Fluid Level and Temp.
-Gauge 4 With the machine on level surface, check the heat transfer oil level while at a temperature of 70°F (21.1°C).
-The oil should be at the full mark on the dipstick.
+See Fig. 5-1 Hydraulic Fluid Level and Temp.
+Gauge 4 With the machine on level surface, check the heat transfer oil level while at a temperature of 70°F. (21.1°C) The oil should be at the full mark on the dipstick.
+There are two other full marks representing 0°F (-17.8°C) and 150°F (65.6°C).
+See Fig. 5-2 Heat Transfer Oil Dip Stick.
 DO NOT overfill or spillage may occur when the oil is heated and expands.
-See Figure 5-2 Heat Transfer Oil Dipstick 5 Make sure all toggle switches are turned "OFF" and all temperature control dials are set to their minimum settings.
+5 Make sure all toggle switches are turned "OFF" and all temperature control dials are set to their minimum settings.
+6 Check the oil level in the air compressor if this machine is so equipped.
 WARNING The safe operation of this machine is the operator's responsibility.
 Use extreme care when operating this machine; safety is the result of being careful and paying attention to details.
 Remember the diesel flame is approximately 2,200°F (1,204.4°C).
 Some exposed parts of the machine reach 500°F (260°C), the sealant 400°F (204.4°C), and the hydraulic fluid 180°F (85.2°C).
 Always put on protective clothing, gloves, hard-soled shoes, and safety glasses or a face shield.
 Be sure that all joints and fittings are tight and leak proof.
 Immediately replace any hose, that shows any signs of wear, fraying, or splitting.
-Tighten all bolts, nuts, and screws every 100 hours
+Tighten all bolts, nuts, and screws every 100 hours.